ed-iam/weathermap/readme.md

-## How to build a weathermap using the OpenAPI
+## How to build a weathermap using CAPM's OpenAPI

 **These files can be used to create a .war file which can be hosted on the data aggregator.**
-**The index.html can reference internal or external web sites and links.**

 1. Clone the weathermap repository to your local system.
 2. You must update the index.html file to point at your Data Aggregator